 Many of the communities have been stuck in this cycle of generational trauma for decades and the solution will have to intervene at the street level to be effective.

-If you or your organization would like to help Cure Violence, please contact Reggie Lewis, at 706-905-0956, or email at Reggie4.Lewis@gmail.com.
+If you or your organization is interested in working with Cure Violence, please contact Reggie Lewis, at 706-905-0956, or email at Reggie4.Lewis@gmail.com.